Marianne Greenwood was a photographer, an adventurer, and an author. She created a unique ethnographic archive.

 Whilst she considered it a positive thing to be called a creative man’s muse Marianne Greenwood also felt that her close relationship to Evert Taube placed her in an awkward position in Swedish cultural circles.
 Her book, Evert Taube – ett personligt porträtt, published in 1984, was received with great silence in Sweden.
 “It was probably felt that I had dragged a national hero through the dirt”, Marianne Greenwood said in an interview for the magazine Vi in 2000.

-Marianne Greenwood accompanied Evert Taube on his travels through South America but by 1960 she had grown tired of company and headed off alone.
+In 1960, Marianne Greenwood planned on accompanying Evert Taube on his travels through South America, but when he failed to show up on time, she grew tired of waiting and headed off alone.
 Initially she travelled from Guatemala to New York, serving as a waitress on a Norwegian vessel.
 When she disembarked in New York she had nothing but her seaman’s papers and her camera.
 She presented her photographs of the rainforest to various publishing houses and soon found a taker.
 This led to a 30-year period of endless travelling with her camera as her sole constant companion.
 Lacking in language skills but possessing a unique talent for meeting and understanding people Marianne Greenwood hitched her way around the globe, far off the beaten tracks.
 She has described herself as a hippie before the hippie movement was even born – poor but curious, constantly restless, with an undying hunger for new connections.
 During that 30-year period she took tens of thousands of photographs, documenting the everyday lives and celebrations of the folk she met on the road, from indigenous people in North and South America to the peoples of Afghanistan, Nepal, Thailand, and Papua New Guinea.
 She would often spend lengthy periods of time with families who took her in but always adapted to their conditions.
 She was thus able to establish trust and many of those she met on her travels remained friends she returned to for the rest of her life.

 Marianne Greenwood’s unique ability to get close to people in spite of cultural differences almost makes it misleading to describe her photographs as ethnographic works – she never considered herself to be a documenter of indigenous peoples; she was quite simply photographing her friends in the same way that she took portraits of Western cultural celebrities such as Doris Lessing and Malcolm X. Her published travelogues, including the 1964 Det Tatuerade Hjärtat i Livingston and Varför gråter puman? from 1984, are not ethnographic studies of the cultural ‘Other’ but rather reflect her personal impressions and experiences.
 Her portraits of the people who took her in along the way are warm but her books do not shy away from the sometimes dangerous times, and intermittent episodes of hunger, she experienced.
 For example, she had her beloved sailboat the Pen-Kalet (Breton for numbskull), in which she spent five years sailing to South America and Oceania in the late 1960s, stolen from her by a couple that she had fallen in with.